openedx/openedx-aspects/docs/how-tos/production_configuration.rst

 **Celery Queue Length**

 If you are using Celery it's important to make sure that the queue isn't growing uncontrollably due to the influx of new events and other tasks associated with Aspects.
-For a default install the following Python will show you the the number of tasks waiting to be handled for the LMS and CMS queues:
+For a default install the following Python code will show you the number of tasks waiting to be handled for the LMS and CMS queues:

 .. code-block:: python

+        from django.conf import settings
+        import redis

         r = redis.Redis.from_url(settings.BROKER_URL)
         lms_queue = r.llen("edx.lms.core.default")